Pelican-Elegant/elegant/documentation/content/Supported Plugins/multi-part-plugin.md

 Slug: how-to-use-multi-part-plugin
 Comment_id: 3ws2xke-how-to-use-multi-part-plugin
 Subtitle:
-Summary: Elegant can be configured to provide a series indicator on the right sidebar.
+Summary: Elegant can be configured to provide a series section on the right sidebar.
 Only visible in articles that are labelled as part of a series, this indicator allows navigation between the articles in the series.
 Keywords:

 When writing articles about certain topics, it is advantageous to split a single article into